-**No funding available for new customer enrollment at this time**
+**No new PIPP funding is available at this time.**

 The main objective of PIPP is to make your energy bill more affordable and to help maintain your home energy service throughout the year.
 PIPP is designed to help reduce your bills only if you make the required full monthly payments.
 When you enroll in PIPP, you are also entered into a monthly budget payment plan with a participating PIPP utility company.
 The 30-day gross income guidelines are as follows:

 As long as PIPP funding is available, new applicants can be enrolled at the beginning of the new program year, normally October, until funding is exhausted.
 When PIPP funding is available, customers will be shown a comparison between LIHEAP and PIPP benefits and given a choice of which program he/she would like to receive.
 Once PIPP funding is exhausted, all remaining customers will only be eligible for LIHEAP.

 For more information, please call either the Pekin or the Bloomington office.